capdevc/toyfs/README.md

                       w: open for writing
                       r: open for reading
                       rw: open for reading and writing
+        The file descriptor is an integer.
+If you open a file, close it, and reopen it, it is likely the file descriptor will change, so do not rely on their reuse; only use a file descriptor that has been returned as the result of open to read, write, seek, and close files.

     close fd:
         Closes an open file descriptor fd